alicelovescake/nibbles-n-bytes/data/projects/poke.md

 If you were me, you would be thinking - What the hell is an interface?
 How does a protocol work?
 What is the difference between REST and HTTP?
 What does an application software look like?

-What I learned is that you have to do to learn.
+What I learned is that you have to _do_ to learn.
 You have to throw yourself to the unknown and face the problems head on to actually understand the tools and concepts.
 Coding is _not_ something you learn in a textbook or watch in a tutorial.
 Coding is something you learn by hacking and getting out of your comfort zone.
 Trying all these new tools building Poke this month has helped me grow a ton!

-Check out [12product's Github](https://github.com/12products) for all our open source code.
+Check out [12product's Github](https://github.com/12products) for all our _open source_ code and our [website](https://www.12products.xyz/) to follow along.
 You might get a sneak peak into our February product!